-Once we know where the pollution is coming from and how much it needs to be reduced to meet standards, we can create a detailed restoration and protection strategy.
+Once we know where the pollution is coming from and how much it needs to be reduced to meet standards, we can create a detailed restoration and protection strategy. assessment process and lakes will be continually be assessed on a 10-year cycle.

-- Fish mercury assessments: Clean Water funds allow fish mercury assessments on 80 sites annually; Game and Fish Fund revenues allow assessment of an additional 70 sites.
-With this information, the status of mercuryimpaired waters and the outcomes of mercury reduction efforts can be tracked over time. - Fish IBIs: Fish index of biological integrity (IBI) surveys assess the health of the overall fish community.
-In coordination with MPCA, DNR has developed tools for incorporating fish IBI information into the watershed assessment process and lakes will be continually be assessed on a 10-year cycle.
 To meet current watershed assessments, in FY12, 167 fish IBI surveys were completed by DNR on lakes throughout the state.
 In FY13, 128 fish IBI surveys have been completed, and approximately another 55 will be completed.